 The Academic Practice Module is followed by a 5 ECTS module in Advanced Methodology.
 The student writes up a methodological essay, supported by thematic seminars.
-The essay shall be a linkage between the practice course and the Master's thesis.
-The idea is, within the student's chosen field of study and personal thematic, to produce reflections about the scientific challenges of a practice-oriented, reflexive and contextually informed problematic, ideally also including reflections upon the coming Master thesis.
+The essay shall be oriented towards the Master thesis.
+The idea is, within the student's chosen field of study and personal thematic, to produce reflections about the scientific challenges with regard to the coming Master thesis.
 More specifically the paper should include reflections about and abilities to pinpoint problematics and types of problematics within a chosen thematic, summarise theoretical knowledge in order to identify relevant problematics and relate these towards a contextual and problem-driven academic practice.

-Purpose, content, outcomes and practicalities of the modules are described in details in course descriptions.
+Purpose, content, outcomes and practicalities of the modules are described in detail in course descriptions.